HenryYHong/labor-and-environmental-transformation/README.md

 2. All pages are linked through the navigation menu
 3. CSS styling is in `styles.css`

-### Google Sites Integration

-To adapt this for Google Sites:

-1. Copy the content from each HTML file
-2. Paste into Google Sites pages
-3. Apply Google Sites styling or maintain custom CSS
-4. Update navigation links to match Google Sites page URLs

 ### Customization

 - **Colors**: Modify CSS variables in `styles.css` to change the color scheme